ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 Some of these lines are commented out.
 If we run **apt-get update** command, probably machine will try to connect that host.
 Then, it will try to find differences between installed application list and target package list.
 After reading that post, I figured out how it finds the differences.

 All of these files are stored as **.deb** format in repository.
-Also, repositores have some other files for package controlling.
-If you want to update an application, then you must summarize that **.deb** package file in three different hash format.
+Also, repositories have some other files for package controlling.
+If you would like to update an application, then you must summarize that **.deb** package file in three different hash format.
 These are:

 + MD5
 + SHA1